 Throughout the course there will be weekly Firecracker quizzes and faculty-written on-line quizzes.
 These formative tools are "assessments for learning" that allow students to self-assess mastery of the material and learning needs.
 Firecracker quizzes are required and must be completed each weekend prior to 8 AM the following Monday.
 You will receive an email reminder and link to the quiz directly from Firecracker.
-All quizzes are mandatory and must be completed without collaboration or consulting resources (e.g., textbooks, peers, notes, websites, etc.) Although they are formative, quizzes should be taken seriously; a quiz average ≥70% will contribute 2 points to the course exam average.
-Any quiz not completed within the designated time will receive a score of 0.
+All quizzes are mandatory and must be completed without collaboration or consulting resources (e.g., textbooks, peers, notes, websites, etc.).
 Quizzes are important opportunities for students to practice the self-assessment and responsibility for their own learning that are part of Professionalism and Practice Based Learning and Improvement.
 The results of the quizzes will be tracked as a measure of your progress and to help faculty connect students with resources that will help them succeed in the curriculum.